The Buxton Musical Society

 Over time the competence of the choir has improved immeasurably, to enable a level of performance which is unusual for unauditioned singers.
 The choir rehearses weekly through the season.
 Our orchestra is made up of friends and contacts, who meet only on the day of the performance, but are of sufficient ability to produce results of a semi-professional standard on that one rehearsal, which speaks volumes for both their competence and Michael’s.
 Having an orchestra enables us to programme instrumental works, with a concerto appearance by a student from Chetham’s School of Music – an annual feature and treat.
 Our soloists have included many fine and well known singers and instrumentalists, who take up return engagements with the Society with alacrity, appreciating our high standards of performance.

 On occasions when the work to be performed calls for stronger forces, we have joined with other choirs, as with Bakewell Choral Society for a recent performance of Verdi’s Requiem.
-As well as the works shown elsewhere on this site as part of our 2017-18 Season, we are also making plans for performances of Elgar's Dream of Gerontius and Mendelssohn's Elijah in the following season.
+We celebrate our 75th Season with a performance of Elgar's Dream of Gerontius and plans are afoot to perform Mendelssohn's Elijah in the following season.

 Michael Williams MBE - Musical Director